 While you’re not allowed to add copy in the body of the article, the spaces above the article and below the attribution are free real estate.

-One creative way to use this space is to include a branded sign-off.
+One creative way to use this space is to include a branded sign-off or introduction.
 This can be a boilerplate blurb that gets added to every article, or it can be a tailor-made message that speaks to the article’s theme — like a description of your zero-waste policy under a post about reducing your carbon footprint.
 Intros and sign-offs are excellent spaces to include a backlink to another area of your site, including about pages and product pages.

 Showcase the article’s author.